Biden cites 'historic progress' despite modest jobs report

-Unemployment is down and wages are up, President Joe Biden said on Friday, as his administration touted a jobs report that left some economists concerned about the state of the American labor market.
+REHOBOTH BEACH, Del.
+(Reuters) -Unemployment is down and wages are up, President Joe Biden said on Friday, as his administration touted data that left some economists concerned about the U.S. labor market.

 “This is historic progress,” Biden said in a speech.
 “None of this success is an accident.
 It isn’t luck.”

+Rising wages are good for workers but threaten employers’ profits and risk sparking paycheck-eating inflation.

+“May jobs report is good enough, but not great,” concluded JPMorgan Chase & Co’s Michael Feroli.

-Republicans are pushing to cut the unemployment checks, with GOP governors leading half of U.S. states cutting off billions of dollars in unemployment benefits for residents.
+Republicans are pushing to cut the unemployment checks, with half of U.S. states, all led by GOP governors, cutting off billions of dollars in unemployment benefits for residents.

+“Biden and Democrats are holding back Americans from reentering the workforce and, therefore, holding back our economy,” said Ronna McDaniel, chairwoman of the Republican National Committee.

-An extra $300 in unemployment benefits was a key part of Biden's stimulus plan enacted in March to help the United States survive the coronavirus recession. read more
+An extra $300 in unemployment benefits was a key part of Democrats’ stimulus plan enacted in March to help the United States survive the coronavirus recession.

 Heather Boushey, a member of Biden’s Council of Economic Advisers, said the White House is not pressuring states to take the money because “labor markets are local.”